 If you provision 'R' RUs on a Cosmos container (or database), Cosmos DB ensures that 'R' RUs are available in each region associated with your Cosmos account.
 Each time you add a new region to your account, Cosmos DB automatically provisions 'R' RUs in the newly added region.
 The operations performed against your Cosmos container are guaranteed to get 'R' RUs in each region.
 You can't selectively assign RUs to a specific region.
 The RUs provisioned on a Cosmos container (or database) are provisioned in all the regions associated with your Cosmos account.

 Assuming that a Cosmos container is configured with 'R' RUs and there are 'N' regions associated with the Cosmos account, then:

 If the Cosmos account is configured with a single write region, the total RUs available globally on the container = R x N.

 If the Cosmos account is configured with multiple write regions, the total RUs available globally on the container = R x (N+1).
 The additional R RUs are automatically provisioned to process update conflicts and anti-entropy traffic across the regions.

-Your choice of consistency model also affects throughput.
-You can get approximately 2x read throughput for session, consistent prefix, and eventual consistency compared to bounded staleness or strong consistency.
+Your choice of consistency model also affects the throughput.
+You can get approximately 2x read throughput for the more relaxed consistency levels (e.g., session, consistent prefix and eventual consistency) compared to stronger consistency levels (e.g., bounded staleness or strong consistency).

-Next you can learn how to configure throughput with the help of the following article:
+Next you can learn how to configure throughput on a container or database: